Kelly Ripa Claps Back At Daughter Lola Over ‘Thirst Trap’ Video Of Mark Consuelos Lifting Up His Shirt

 Kelly Ripa had an epic clapback for her 17-year-old daughter Lola Consuelos after the teenager voiced her disapproval over her mom sharing a video to Instagram that had her dad Mark Consuelos showing off his insane abs to the world.
 Per a report from USA Today, Lola joked that she was going to be “reporting” the clip of her dad after seeing it on mom Kelly’s feed, only for the Live with Kelly and Ryan host to hit back with a pretty epic response.

-As The Inquisitr previously reported, the video showed the Riverdale star walking towards the camera and lifting up his grey t-shirt to flaunt his ripped six-pack.
+As The Inquisitr previously reported, the video showed the Riverdale star walking toward the camera and lifting up his gray T-shirt to flaunt his ripped six-pack.

-Ripa shared it on her Instagram account and called it a “thirst trap” while revealing that it was filmed by Conseulos’s Riverdale co-star KJ Apa.
+Ripa shared it on her Instagram account and called it a “thirst trap” while revealing that it was filmed by Consuelo’s Riverdale co-star KJ Apa.

 But while many of Kelly’s millions of fans were grateful for the glimpse at Mark’s tanned and toned torso – their daughter definitely wasn’t and she wasn’t afraid to make her disapproval public.